darvil82/lanat-docs/Lanat/topics/Commands.md

 We print the value of ``input.userName``, but if the user doesn't provide a value for it, the value of the property will be ``null``.
 In this case, this will print ``Hello, null!``.
 In worse cases, this could cause a ``NullPointerException``.
-We'll see how to make this better in the next section.
+We'll see how to make this better in the next sections.
 {switcher-key="Templates"}

 ``input.get("userName")`` returns an ``Optional`` of ``Object``, then we call ``get`` on it to get the actual value.